-New students will be emailed registration instructions and information from the Administrative Assistant for Program Coordination 2-3 weeks before registration.
+New students will be emailed registration instructions and information from the Assistant Registrar for Doctoral Studies 2-3 weeks before registration.
 Students will submit full payment or set up a payment plan with the Business Office.
 Students registering after the deadline must pay a late fee as listed in the catalog.
 New students are to contact the ProDoc office for confirmation of their registration.
 Checks are to be made out to New Orleans Baptist Theological Seminary.

-2. Registration After First Trimester
+2. Registration After First Semester

-After the first trimester, all students will continue to register online.
+After the first semester, all students will continue to register online.
 Payment of tuition and fees must be made to the business office by the student by the deadlines mentioned in the catalog.
 Students who register or pay tuition or fees late are subject to a substantial penalty as listed in the catalog.
-Problems with online registration should be addressed to the Administrative Assistant for Program Coordination at dminsec@nobts.edu.
+Problems with online registration should be addressed to the Assistant Registrar for Doctoral Studies at <a href="mailto:documents.com/documen

-3. Pictures and Automobile Registration
+3. Student ID and Automobile Registration

-Students wishing to have their pictures and addresses in the Student Directory should check with the Office of Public Relations to be sure a photo and current address is on file.
-New pictures for male students require a coat and tie.
-All new students attending the New Orleans campus must register their automobile(s) with campus security and get a student I. D. card from the Dean of Students Office during their first campus visit.
+All new students attending the New Orleans campus must register their automobile(s) with campus security and get a student I. D. card from the Student Life Office during their first campus visit.